fenago/data-science/lab_guides/Lab_10.md

     Caption: Scatter plot of SalePrice and LotArea

-    There is clearly a correlation between the size of the property and the sale price.
-If we look only at the properties with `LotArea` under 50,000, we can see a linear relationship: if we draw a straight line from the (`0,0`) coordinates to the (`20000,800000`) coordinates, we can say that `SalePrice` increases by 40,000 for each additional increase of 1,000 for `LotArea`.
-The formula of this straight line (or regression line) will be `SalePrice = 40000 * LotArea / 1000`.
-We can also see that, for some properties, although their size is quite high, their price didn\'t follow this pattern.
-For instance, the property with a size of 160,000 has been sold for less than 300,000.

 7. Now, let\'s plot the histogram for `OverallCond`, but this time with the default bin step size, that is,